Electrocution Injury Attorneys Monmouth County, NJ

 - Fires – faulty wiring, damaged or worn down electrical outlets, other issues with cords, and more can all lead to fires

-- Explosions – as electrical shock can cause sparks, flammable materials or gases has the potential to ignite and explode
+- Explosions – as electrical shock can cause sparks, flammable materials or gases have the potential to ignite and explode

 Recommended First Steps After an Electrocution Accident in Monmouth County